 Palm Sugar:

-Neera, free from debris is boiled in an alloy vessel adding a small quantity of superphosphate.
+Neera, free from debris, is boiled in an alloy vessel, adding a small quantity of superphosphate.
 After uniform boiling, the liquid is allowed to cool.
-After the removal of sediments, it is heated to 110°C for 2 hours until it reaches honey-like consistency.
-The fluid is then allowed to cool and poured into a crystallizer.
+After the removal of sediments, it is heated to 110°C for 2 hours until it reaches a honey-like consistency.
+The fluid is then allowed to cool and poured into a crystalliser.
 After forming sugar crystals, it is centrifuged to collect palm sugar.
 It is dried and powdered to store.

 Palm Tamarind Candy:

-Neera is heated for 2 hours to obtain the honey-like consistency.
+Neera is heated for 2 hours to obtain a honey-like consistency.
 The syrup is then transferred to mud pots.
-Ripe, dry and shelled tamarind fruits devoid of seeds are added into the syrup.
-About 10 litres of syrup is required for 1kg of fruit.
-The pot is closed tightly with cloth and vessels are kept in a shockproof, cool and dry place for 130 to 180 days.
-Sugar crystallises on the sutures of tamarind and the fruits turn into delicious candies.
+Ripe, dry and shelled tamarind fruits devoid of seeds are added to the syrup.
+About 10 litres of syrup are required for 1kg of fruit.
+The pot is closed tightly with cloth, and vessels are kept in a shockproof, cool and dry place for 130 to 180 days.
+Sugar crystallises on the sutures of tamarind, and the fruits turn into delicious candies.

 Palm Spread:

-For the preparation of palm spread, firstly the fruit pulp is extracted by using water (1:1) and heat (70° C for 10 min) to ensure maximum pulp recovery.
+For the preparation of palm spread, firstly, the fruit pulp is extracted by using water (1:1) and heat (70° C for 10 min) to ensure maximum pulp recovery.
 The extracted pulp is mixed with other ingredients (sugar, skim milk powder, small cardamom, and citric acid) and heated on a low flame with continuous stirring till the TSS reaches 65–68 degree brix.
-Cooked material is then removed from heat, filled into broad mouth sterilized bottles, capped, labeled and stored.
+Cooked material is then removed from the heat, filled into broad-mouthed sterilised bottles, capped, labelled and stored.

 Palm Toffee:

 Palm toffee is prepared by mixing fruit pulp with other ingredients like sugar, skim milk powder, glucose, maida, and starch.
 The mixture is cooked with constant stirring for up to 40 minutes.
 The endpoint is determined following the drop test in water.
-The container is then removed from heat; the toffee mixture is spread on an aluminium tray which is smeared well with oil/butter and kept overnight in air.
+The container is then removed from the heat; the toffee mixture is spread on an aluminium tray, which is smeared well with oil/butter, and kept overnight in the air.
 Then the toffees of desirable size and shape are cut, wrapped with butter paper and stored at room temperature.

 Palm Burfi: